- Health Concerns

 8. Transfer seasoned cabbage leaves into a large glass bottle.
 Be sure to use firm pressure with your hands to push down on cabbage leaves as they stack up inside the bottle.

 Transfer any liquid that accumulated during the mixing process into the bottle as well - this liquid will become kim chi brine.
 Some liquid will also come out of the cabbage leaves as you press down on them as they are stacked in the bottle.

 Be sure to leave about 2 inches of room at the top of the bottle before capping it tightly with a lid.
-Allow bottle of kim chi to sit at room temperature for 24 hours.

 Kim chi, Korean miso soup, a bowl of rice, and some dried anchovies are a typical Korean meal - high in omega-3 fatty acids and friendly bacteria.